bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 ---
-title: Build a Generic Thread-Safe Cache in Swift
+title: Create a Thread-Safe Generic Cache in Swift
-permalink: /swift-stack/
+permalink: /swift-thread-safe-cache/
 ---

 ## Introduction
-In this tutorial, we'll build a generic, thread-safe cache in Swift and use it to create an asynchronous cache for downloading and storing images from remote URLs.
+In this tutorial, we'll build a thread-safe, generic cache in Swift and use it to create an asynchronous cache for downloading and storing images from remote URLs.
 Before we start building our cache, let's take a moment to understand some of the key components we'll be using.

 ## Understanding `DispatchQueue`
 `DispatchQueue` is a class built on top of the [Grand Central Dispatch (GCD)](https://developer.apple.com/documentation/DISPATCH) system, and used for managing the concurrent and serial execution of programming tasks.
 This enables developers to improve the speed and efficiency of their apps by distributing work across multiple processing threads, and synchronizing the end result.